wchrapcynski/Amiibo-API/README.md

 VALUE: application/json
 ```
 Please refer to the json file for the object structure for the syntax of adding new documents to your database.

+## TODO

+I'm going to work on adding in some routes where you can search the release dates by range.
+This will make the front end easier to interface with finding data for the users.